Azure/bicep-registry-modules/avm/res/compute/disk-encryption-set/README.md

 > - Only security and bug fixes are being handled by the AVM core team at present.
 > - If interested in becoming the module owner of this orphaned module (must be Microsoft FTE), please look for the related "orphaned module" GitHub issue [here](https://aka.ms/AVM/OrphanedModules)!

 This module deploys a Disk Encryption Set.
+The module will attempt to set permissions on the provided Key Vault for any used user-assigned identity.

 ## Navigation